-- principles.
-As stated in its constitution, all Business Board and sub- committee and sub-group members will make decisions on merit having taken into account all the relevant information available at the time. - 3.3.51 All new members of the Business Board receive a comprehensive induction to ensure they have the knowledge and understanding needed to effectively fulfil their duties in the role.
+- 3.3.52 All new members of the Business Board receive a comprehensive induction to ensure they have the knowledge and understanding needed to effectively fulfil their duties in the role.
 To bring an element of consistency to the induction, a presentation based training tool has been introduced to all members, and to which new Business Board members can refer and at their convenience.
 The Business Board induction covers the following elements: - CPCA Assurance Framework - Governance & Constitution - Nolan Principles member roles and responsibilities - Business Board Landscape purpose and key tasks - Annual Performance Review Business Board effectiveness - Strategy & Delivery - Succession Planning & Future Funding Strategy